 It cybersecurity specialized in securing bits and bytes - definitely crucial for the automotive business.
 OT cybersecurity, on the other hand, specializes in securing both data and physical systems - and especially the intricacies of OT components that communicate via industry-exclusive protocols, that are not even visible to IT networks.
 OT cybersecurity is focused on the physical systems that drive production, meaning that OT cybersecurity teams prioritize safety and production continuity first.

 For example, in a network breach at a manufacturing facility - IT cybersecurity will rush to secure IP and then ensure uptime, whereas OT cybersecurity prioritizes critical safety systems, then production continuity, and then IP.
 Given the sensitive physical consequences of OT network breaches in the automotive sector, this critical prioritization can literally mean the difference between uptime and production stoppage.

 OTORIO: Your OT Cybersecurity Partner

 Securing industrial networks that control dangerous physical domains demands a different type of cybersecurity approach.
-Otorio offers the world's first end-to-end, industrial-native portfolio of cybersecurity solutions together with a rich portfolio of field-proven professional services including Incident Response, Risk Impact Assessment, Penetration Testing, and Training.
+Otorio offers the world's first end-to-end, industrial-native portfolio of OT security solutions together with a rich portfolio of field-proven professional services including Incident Response, Risk Impact Assessment, Penetration Testing, and Training.
 This enables our industrial and automotive partners to leverage attack mitigation tools that were designed and built from the ground up for OT ecosystems with operational production processes and continuity as their number one priority.